Ag Data Commons - Collection Development Policy

 List of acceptable file formats

-Data in an unsupported format for direct upload may be submitted in a zipped file, with a list of contents included in the file description.
+The Ag Data Commons reserves the right to accept additional formats, or to discontinue acceptance of others.
+Users may submit data in an unsupported format for direct upload in a zipped file, with a list of contents included in the file description.
 The Ag Data Commons does not permit executable files uploaded directly or zipped, including .exe, .bat, .ipa, . reg, etc.

 Types of Materials Collected